Ivystrode/RNET/readme.md

     - or a line to that effect...the process number is 10869
     - sudo kill -9 10869
 - May need to disable or add exception to firewall to communicate
+- Make an error handling file that kills all active port listening processes and re-starts them...?
+- "Sleep" function - the unit_main script that is running gets stopped, and instead, a "listener" is activated in another port waiting for the wake up call from the hub...
+- Autorotate function...need new thread? or can it be done by the command listener checking a boolean and activating/deactivating as necessary?